 A three-round, international Delphi study was conducted from January – May 2024, which was followed by an international Consensus Meeting held virtually in June 2024.

-Currently, the writing and review of the Explanation and Elaboration (E&E) documents are underway.
+Currently, pilot testing of the guidelines is underway.
 After pilot testing, the guidelines will be published open access.

 Systematic review: Clyburne-Sherin AV, Thurairajah P, Kapadia MZ, Sampson M, Chan WW, Offringa M. Recommendations and evidence for reporting items in pediatric clinical trial protocols and reports: two systematic reviews.
 Trials.
 2015 Sep 18;16:417. doi: 10.1186/s13063-015-0954-0.
 PMID: 26385379; PMCID: PMC4574457.